Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: RESULTS

 which allows us to track isolated features along the main parabola in the secondary spectrum that correspond to interference between the lensed images and the line-of-sight ray from the pulsar as it moves behind the screen.
 Features in the parabola always move from negative through zero to positive Doppler frequencies: the delay decreases on the head-side and increases on the tail-side as the pulsar moves with respect to the stationary images.

-While we note the absence of a well-marked parabola, we recognize that features corresponding to the lensed images in strictly 1D scattering have to necessarily track one, based on simple geometrical arguments.
-We hence use different trial values for $\eta$ in (~\ref{eqn:delay-rate-change}) to determine the total shift in the differential Doppler frequency ($\Delta f_\mathrm{D}$).
-The curvature of the parabola changes with the transverse velocity of Earth, but we expect no measurable evolution of the curvature ($d\eta/dt=0$) for a pair of closely spaced observations, separated by only 150 hours.
+We use different trial values for $\eta$ in eqn.~\ref{eqn:delay-rate-change} to determine the total shift in the differential Doppler frequency ($\Delta f_\mathrm{D}$).
 We identify the curvature ($\eta = 0.76$ s$^3$) that best predicts the net motion of the isolated arclet-like features.
 The markers identify those features that moved $\Delta f_D = 0.546$ mHz between the two observing sessions.
 Similar motion of apexes of reverse arclets has been measured empirically by \cite{Hill2005} for B0834+06.

-The qualitative similarities with earlier observations of this pulsar \citep{Stinebring2007}, such as the streak-like features instead of reverse arclets, as well as stragglers that stray from the parabolic locus, are unmistakable. \cite{Gwinn2019a} discusses the effects of wideband observations on the secondary spectrum: averaging over a large band causes a continuum shift in the curvature, resulting in streak-like features along the differential Doppler frequency.
-However, we have confirmed that such is not the case with our observations of B1508+55 by two independent means: (i) we inspected secondary spectra obtained over a much narrower subband ($\sim25$ MHz), and (ii) we corrected for the wide bandwidth by linearly scaling the dynamic spectrum along the frequency axis, normalized for the reference frequency, followed by a discrete Fourier transform, to concentrate the power on the reference parabola.
-The streak-like features persisted in both cases, suggesting that this is an intrinsic feature of the scintillation of B1508+55.
+The qualitative similarities with earlier observations of this pulsar \citep{Stinebring2007}, such as the thick horizontal streak-like features instead of reverse arclets, as well as stragglers that stray from the parabolic locus, are unmistakable. \cite{Gwinn2019a} discusses the effects of wideband observations on the secondary spectrum: averaging over a large band causes a continuum shift in the curvature, resulting in thick streak-like features along the differential Doppler frequency.
+Wideband pulse intensity modulation could as well lead to smearing of features along thee Doppler frequency axis.
+However, we have confirmed that neither is the case with our observations of B1508+55 by a few independent means: (i) we weighted the dynamic spectrum by a two-dimensional Hanning window to obtain the secondary spectrum, (ii) we binned the dynamic spectrum 60$\times$ in time (i.e. 60$P_0$), (iii) we inspected the secondary spectra obtained over a much narrower subband ($\sim25$ MHz), and (iv) we corrected for the wide bandwidth by linearly scaling the dynamic spectrum along the frequency axis, normalized for the reference frequency, followed by a discrete Fourier transform, to concentrate the power on the reference parabola.
+The horizontal streak-like features persisted in all the above cases, suggesting that this is an intrinsic feature of the scintillation of B1508+55 at these frequencies.